lorensr/segmented-control/README.md

 `<SegmentedControl>` props:

 - `name: PropTypes.string.isRequired`: name of the radio `<input>`s.
 Also the attribute included in the first argument of Formsy's `onSubmit`.
-- `options: PropTypes.array.isRequired`: each an object with:
+- `options: PropTypes.array.isRequired`: Maximum length 10, each element an object of the form:
   - `label`: display text
   - `value`: value passed to `setValue` and Formsy's `onSubmit`
   - `default: true`: one object must have this